Khaspper/etch-a-sketch/README.md

 - Left-click on the canvas and move the mouse to draw.
 - Use the controls panel to change colors, erase, or reset the canvas.
-- Save your creation using the "Save" button.

 ## Contributing